-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Roof gutters and downpipes are of PVC construction discharging into gullies.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The main walls to the original house are of stone construction and walls to the extensions are of cavity brick construction.
-All walls are rendered.
-Cavity brick walls are understood to incorporate cavity wall insulation.
+Main walls to the original cottage appear to be of stone construction externally rendered.
+The main extension is of cavity brick construction, externally rendered.
+The sun lounge extension appears to be of cavity brick construction, externally rendered.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-External windows are of timber casement type with sealed unit double glazing.
-There are Velux windows to the first floor.
-Access to the front is via a door to the porch which is timber.
-There is a timber door from the utility room and there are uPVC French windows from the living room.
-There are timber fascias to part.
+Windows are of uPVC construction with sealed unit double glazing.
+There is one timber casement window to the boiler room.

+The main access is from a porch to the front of the property with a uPVC door.
+There is a uPVC door from the vestibule off the kitchen area.
+There are sliding patio doors from the sun lounge extension and from the main lounge extension.

+External fascia boards and soffit boards are of PVC construction.

+External decorations

+Visually inspected.

-External decorations Visually inspected.
-External timbers have previously been painted.
+External timbers and masonry have previously been painted.